6 Ways of Doing Locking in .NET (Pessimistic and Optimistic)

 Phantom rows X X Solves X

-Solution 4:- Can we see how dirty reads are solved using Read Committed?
+Solution 4.
+Can we see how dirty reads are solved using Read Committed?

-Some important key points about read committed:-
+Some important key points about reading committed.

 • It's the default transaction isolation level for SQL Server.

 • It reads only committed data.
-In other words, any uncommitted data is not read and blocked until the commit happens.
-Below figure explains the same in more detail.
+In other words, any uncommitted data is not read and blocked until the commit happens. the Below figure explains the same in more detail.
 You can see the update

-If you want to see the above things practically do the following:-
+If you want to see the above things practically do the following.

 • Open 2 Query windows fire an update transaction but do not commit.

-• In the second window try firing select query it will show a blocked query as shown in the figure below.
+• In the second window try firing the select query it will show a blocked query as shown in the figure below.

-Yes, read uncommitted is opposite to read committed.
+Yes, read uncommitted is the opposite to read committed.
 When you set the transaction isolation level to read uncommitted, uncommitted data is also read.

-Some important key points for read committed:-
+Some important key points for reading committed.

 • Uncommitted is see so dirty read possible.